abductedPlatypus/abductedplatypus.github.io/_posts/2017-04-14-dither-brushes.markdown

 layout: post
 title:  "Dithering in Photoshop"
 date:   2017-04-14 21:35:00 +0200
-categories: jekyll update
+categories: [tools]
+tags: [art, pixel-art, dithering, photoshop, brushes, dither-brushes]
 ---
-I recently release a set of [Dither Brushes][dither-brushes] for Photoshop CS5 (and probably higher).
-It is [frowned upon][frowned-upon-tools] in the pixel art community to use tools when making pixel art, since at its core this community finds a challenge in placing every pixel seperately and purposely.
-They make perfect drawing within a grid and often with a limited color set.
-So why did I make this set publicly available, and what are my [recommendations](#recommendations) for using it?
+I recently released a set of [Dither Brushes][dither-brushes] for Photoshop (CS5 and probably higher).
+However it is [frowned upon][frowned-upon-tools] in the pixel art community to use tools when making pixel art, since the community finds a challenge in placing every pixel seperately and purposely.
+They make the perfect drawing within a grid and often with a limited color set.
+So why did I still develop a tool and make this set publicly available, and what are my [recommendations](#recommendations) for using it?
-To answer this I will answer the following first:
+To be answer this I will answer the following first:
 * [What is Dithering?](#what-is-dithering)
 * [How does dithering in the tool work?](#how-does-dithering-in-the-tool-work)
 * [What kind of problems will I encounter with this tool?](#what-kind-of-problems-will-i-encounter-with-this-tool)

 # What is Dithering?
-Dithering is a technique used to make gradients in pixel art.
-While it is possible to use a wider range of colors, in pixel art is is often chosen to use a limited set.
-It uses a pattern of alternating colors to "mix" two (but rarely more than two) colors together.
+Dithering is a technique used to make gradients and different teints of similar colors in pixel art, without using a wide scala of actual colors.
+It uses a pattern of alternating colors to "mix" two (but rarely more than two) colors together, tricking the human eye into believing that they actually perceive a third color.
 There are different patterns that can be used, each with a different "density" and style.
+A similar technique has been used in some pop art that utilised Ben Day dots.
+And in fact this technique is still used in modern printing; CMYK uses halftone dot patterns and LCD screens; each pixel is created from a red, green and blue subpixel.
+Tricking the human eye is always great.

+{% include image-captioned.html
+    float="right"
+    image="/assets/images/drowning-girl.jpg"
+    alt="Pop Art with Ben Day dots." caption="Pop Art with Ben Day dots, zoomed in you can clearly see the the dots, zoomed out you see pinkish skin color; Close up of 'Drowning Girl' by Roy Lichtenstein (1963)" source="Picture: Tim Pendemon, Close up: Matt Grommes" %}

-Often two similar colors are used to create a color that is in between, but sometimes a grey is used to desaturate a color or red and yellow are mixed to make an orange.
+Often two similar colors are used to create a color that is in between the two, but sometimes a grey is used to desaturate and brighten/darken a color or red and yellow are mixed to make an orange.
 First color A than a mix of A and B until only color B remains.
-Such gradients can be very large, often it is only and area of a few pixels.
+Such gradients can be very large but often it is only an area of a few pixels.
 This technique is widely used in shading art, but in more limited color sets (for older hardware) entire art pieces can consist of dithered areas.

->Example Image of dithering gradient
->Example Image of dithering character

 Nowadays the main reason for using it is for aestatic reasons.
 A nice talk on this kind of graphics, including dithering, is by [Mark Ferrari][mark-ferrari], who worked on a lot of 80's classics like The Secret of Monkey Island.
 And no, he doesn't understand why there are still people that want to make pixel art.
 But he does acknowledge the fact that such limitations make you very creative.

+{% include image-captioned.html
+    float="left"
+    image="/assets/images/dither-example.png"
+    alt="Example Dithering" caption="Dithering in a gradient and usage in character." source="Character by Cure" %}

-# How does dithering in the tool work?
+# How does dithering work in the tool?
-So now that we have a little insight in what Dither is lets talk about how the tool works.
+So now that we have a little insight in what dithering is lets talk about how the tool works.

 First I made 8 different 4 by 4 pixel patterns, of 2 colored pixels each, making it a pattern of `2/(4*4)=0.125` density.
 Each of the patterns was designed exactly to make it possible to combine them to make more dense patterns out of it.
 I named these patterns O, and A through G.